VectorInstitute/aspis/README.md

 fastapi dev src/aspis/api/main.py
 ```

-The API will be available at `http://localhost:8000/api`.
-To see the documentation for the
+The API will be available at port `8080`, for example: http://localhost:8000/test`.
-available endpoints, you can access `http://localhost:8000/docs` on your browser.
+To see the documentation for the available endpoints, you can access `http://localhost:8000/docs`
+on your browser.